Feral pigeon: Impact

+Pigeons can compete with native birds for nest sites, which could become a conservation issue for seabirds.

+The scarcity of the wild rock dove is largely due to interbreeding with feral birds.

+Faeces

+Healthy, well-fed pigeons excrete faeces that are composed largely of a brown to greenish-brown mass with a white cap; the white cap is composed of uric acid crystals, with some of the uric acid dissolved within urea that comprises the liquid urine, which is transparent and often absorbed by the mass of solid waste of the faeces, which maintains its shape when the bird is in good health.
+The colour of the resultant faecal matter is helpful in diagnosing the condition of the bird; droppings which appear dull yellow are indicative of starvation, especially if watery; green may be a sign of liver disease due to an abundance of excreted biliverdin, bright green being an abundance of passed bile implying bowel problems or not having eaten recently; and red-brown showing kidney disease.

+Contact with pigeon droppings poses a minor risk of contracting histoplasmosis, cryptococcosis and psittacosis, Pigeon faeces has been implicated as a "contributing factor" a cryptococcus infection leading to the death of a child.

+Feral pigeon faeces cause substantial economic losses from property damage, often considered to be from their corrosive droppings damaging stone edifices and metal structures.

 Protection status

-In the U.K., pigeons are covered under the "General Licences" and can be humanely culled by the land owner or their agent for a variety of reasons (mainly crop protection).
+In the United Kingdom, pigeons are covered under the "General Licences" and can be humanely culled by the land owner or their agent for a variety of reasons including spread of human disease.
 It is illegal to kill/destroy nests for any reason other than those listed under the general licences.

 In the U.S., the Migratory Bird Treaty Act of 1918, which protects native birds, does not apply to feral pigeons, common starlings or house sparrows, because they are introduced species.
 It is usually legal to kill feral pigeons in the United States; methods such as poisons may be regulated, however.
+Pigeons are labeled an invasive species in North America by the USDA.

 In India, pigeons are protected under Section 428 and Section 429 of the Indian Penal Code.
 Wild pigeons are further protected under the Wildlife Protection Act, 1972.